ArchiveOfMerit/verified-academic-record/docs/suppression/INCIDENTS/INC-2026-REGIONAL-NEWS-LIVE-ARTICLE-SURFACES.md

 ## Evidence Statement

-This incident is supported by source captures from Bennington Banner, Rutland Herald, and Times Argus reflecting live article metadata, active page instrumentation, non-noindex robots behavior, and production article-page structure.
+This incident is supported by source captures from Bennington Banner, Rutland Herald, and Times Argus reflecting live article metadata, active page instrumentation, non-`noindex` robots behavior, and production article-page structure.

 ## Recommended Branch-2 Action

-1. Reclassify this as a **regional multi-source live article incident**.
+1. Reclassify this as a regional multi-source live article incident.
 2. Track all three URLs under one incident family.
 3. Note that the exposure pattern is cross-domain rather than isolated to a single paper.
 4. Distinguish this incident class from: